JvRok/terraform-aws-ec2-kubernetes-cluster/README.md

 ## Notes

-With the stated goal of this module being a learning experience, this section contains the a changing high-level detail of k8s setup with terraform and any relevant/useful details.
+With the stated goal of this module being a learning experience, this section contains the (changing) high-level detail of k8s setup with terraform and any relevant/useful details.

 ## Planned Changes